K-S-K/CV/README.md

 - Azure API automation;
 - AWS deployment infrastructure;
 - AWS IoT infrastructure with ESP32;
-- Microcontroller programming in C and C++ (currently experimenting with Raspberry PI Pico; previously experimented with PIC and ESP32).
+- Microcontroller programming in C and C++ (currently experimenting with Raspberry PI and Pico; previously experimented with PIC and ESP32).

 **What do I want to deal with:**